What is Double VPN? Is it better and more safe?

-A double VPN is safe.
-It is a highly safe and private connection, just like in a standard VPN.
-The double VPN setup increases security offered by a conventional VPN connection by adding a second VPN server.
+A double VPN is very safe.
+It is a highly secure and private connection, just like in a standard VPN.
+If anything else, going with a double VPN connection directly increases your security compared to the one you’d get by a conventional VPN connection by adding a second VPN server.

 How to Use Double VPNs